Here are the best foreign stories at 2000 hours | ExBulletin

 FGN13 PAK-CACHEMIR-OPPOSITION

-Islamabad: Pakistani opposition leader Shehbaz Sharif on Saturday rejected Prime Minister Imran Khan’s remarks that Islamabad would let the people of Kashmir decide whether they want to join Pakistan or become an “independent state”, saying they ‘departed from the country’s “historical and constitutional position” by proposing a second referendum other than the one mandated by the UN.
+Islamabad: Pakistani opposition leader Shehbaz Sharif on Saturday rejected Prime Minister Imran Khan’s remarks that Islamabad would let the people of Kashmir decide whether they want to join Pakistan or become an “independent state”, saying they ‘departed from the “historical and constitutional position of the country” “by proposing a second referendum other than the one mandated by the UN.

 FGN5 PEGASUS-US-LD INDIA